Chromatic numbers, Buchstaber numbers and chordality of Bier spheres: Buchstaber numbers and chordality of Bier spheres

-\end{theorem} \begin{proof} First, let us compute the number of geometrical vertices of $\Bier(K)$ in terms of the $f$-vector of $K$.
+holds, where $\Delta_{p}^{q}$ denotes the $p$-skeleton of the $q$-dimensional simplex.
+This shows that the complex and all mod $p$ Buchstaber numbers of a Bier sphere are also maximal possible in the second case.
+Now we consider the case of a general $\Bier(K)$ and we are going to introduce a canonical characteristic map for every Bier sphere.
+First, let us compute the number of geometrical vertices of $\Bier(K)$ in terms of the $f$-vector of $K$.
 By~\cite[Corollary 2.7]{LS}, the Bier sphere $\Bier(K)$ has $(m-f_0(K))+f_{m-2}(K)$ ghost vertices, which is just the sum of the numbers of ghost vertices in $K$ and in its Alexander dual complex $K^\vee$.
-Hence the number of geometrical vertices of the Bier sphere equals
+Hence, the number of geometrical vertices of the Bier sphere equals

 Denote by $\{e_1,e_2,\ldots,e_{m-1}\}$ the standard basis of $\Z^{m-1}$ and consider the map